BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-03-11-using-roslyn-codefixprovider-guard-clauses.md

 {% endhighlight %}

-Today, we will explore how to create a CodeFixProvider to help us helping our colleagues.
-While it is good to find opportunities to improve in our code, it not less important to show to the user what he can do about it.
-CodeFixProvider is a way to give our users feedback on how can he improve something.
-Although this example is focused on code style and maintainability, we can think in other possible usages of this.
-For instance, if you're using services and you are giving an SDK to others developers use your API, you can also give them the warnings and fixes what you may find important to share.
+Today, we will explore how to create a CodeFixProvider to help us help our colleagues.
+While it is good to find opportunities to improve our code, it is not less important to show to the user what he can do about it.
+CodeFixProvider is a way to give our users feedback on how they can improve something.
+Although this example is focused on code style and maintainability, we can think of other possible usages for it.
+For instance, if you're using services and you are giving an SDK to other developers to use your API, you can also give them the warnings and fixes of what you may find important to share.
 Or if you are using an internal framework to build your software, you can also create the warnings and fixes of bad usage of it.

 <b>Writing the CodeFixProvider</b>

-If you've follow the previous article, the Visual Studio template creates two classes, the <i>IfElseValidationAnalyzerAnalyzer</i> that you can find inside the file DiagnosticAnalyzer.cs, and the class <i>IfElseValidationAnalyzerCodeFixProvider</i> that it's inside the file CodeFixProvider.cs.
+If you have followed the previous article, the Visual Studio template creates two classes, the <i>IfElseValidationAnalyzerAnalyzer</i> that you can find inside the file DiagnosticAnalyzer.cs, and the class <i>IfElseValidationAnalyzerCodeFixProvider</i> that it's inside the file CodeFixProvider.cs.
 Today, we will work on the IfElseValidationAnalyzerCodeFixProvider.
-This class is responsable to provide an action to the issues detected by our analyzer.
+This class is responsable for provide an action to the issues detected by our analyzer.

-To start, notice this class inherits from the abstract class CodeFixProvider, which give us good information on how does it works.
+To start, notice this class inherits from the abstract class CodeFixProvider, which gives us good information on how it works.
 For now, lets concentrate on two things:

  - FixableDiagnosticIds - A list of diagnostic IDs that this provider can provide fixes for.
- - RegisterCodeFixesAsync - Register one or more actions for the specified context (the issues we are trying to give fixes)
+ - RegisterCodeFixesAsync - Register one or more actions for the specified context (the issues we are trying to give fixes to)

 <b>1 - FixableDiagnosticIds</b>

 As I said, this is the property we use to tell Roslyn in which diagnostics this code fix will be able to help.
-Visual Studio already made its magic and we don't need to worry about it on our sample, but I thought it worth to mention, if you want to explore Roslyn more.
+Visual Studio already made its magic and we don't need to worry about it on our sample, but I thought it worth mentioning, if you want to explore Roslyn more.

 {% highlight csharp %}
 public sealed override ImmutableArray<string> FixableDiagnosticIds